 CORS configuration is not directly associated with authentication information.

-The architecture of CXone provides that the API servers look at the entire set of
+The architecture of CXone Mpower provides that the API servers look at the entire set of

 registered origins to validate the CORS request, independent of the actual authenticated